FineUploader/video-frame-uploader/README.md

 ## License
 This example and all example code is licensed under MIT.
-Fine Uploader is licensed under a Widen Commercial License or GPL v3.
+Fine Uploader is licensed under a Widen Commercial License.
 To purchase a commercial license, please see [our purchase page](http://fineuploader.com/purchase).